[Case 04]

 Community drives motivation

-Digital community spaces increase long-term motivation.
+Digital community spaces support long-term engagement and healthier routines.

 Community drives motivation

-Digital community spaces increase long-term motivation.
+Digital community spaces support long-term engagement and healthier routines.

 Community drives motivation

-Digital community spaces increase long-term motivation.
+Digital community spaces support long-term engagement and healthier routines.

 Select this text to see the highlight effect